SandroCata/MACC_project/README.md

 # MACC_project

+Days:

+- Wednesday: morning or afternoon/evening;
+- Thursday: morning or afternoon/evening;

+- Saturday or Sunday (depending on the time and need).

 RadarPhone

 - Radar game with two phones (one player searches and the other one hides it).
 Every x seconds or every minute the position of the hiddenphone is pinged to the radar UI of the main player and he has to try to reach it.